lrascao/rebar3_gpb_plugin/samples/sample_app/README.md

 After which the following files were added or modified

-- add the rebar3_gpb_plugin to your rebar.config
+- add the rebar3_gpb_plugin to your rebar.config.
 - add a directory for your [protocol buffer](https://developers.google.com/protocol-buffers/) definition.
+- add an empty include directory for the generated protocol buffer definitions.
-- add a simple protocol buffer definition
+- add a simple protocol buffer definition.
-- add a module to test your protocol buffer
+- add a module to test your protocol buffer.
-- compile your project
+- compile your project.
-- finally call your function
+- finally call your function.

 Build
 -----